Think about the places you go when you need support, community, friendship, encouragement or an energy boost.

 Keep in mind that the community mood will probably take its cues from the class itself.
 Boot-camp classes might tend toward the jocular, while yoga classes foster a more namasté-inspired sort of interaction.

 4. A Super Workout

-The best classes push you to work out harder than you do alone or by following along with a DVD at home.
+The best classes push you to work out harder than you do alone or by following along with a video at home.

 There are a couple of reasons for this, explains Brown.
 The music, energy and enthusiasm of the instructor are infectious and cause you to give more.
 Meanwhile, fellow classmates help elevate your workout, too.
 It’s a subtle form of peer pressure: “You know that others may be watching, and you step it up.”
 Plus, the group setting can spark a feeling of friendly competition.